GET TO KNOW BRYAN

 Years later, I earned my B.S. in Ecology at the University of Illinois, taught environmental education for nine years in Texas and Michigan, earned my Masters degree in Secondary Education, and taught middle school science and math in the classroom for 10 years in Arizona and Illinois.

-Starting out as an avid birder in the USA, I have been to 47 states and explored many great places in our country.
-I have seen almost 700 species of birds in North America.
-While I truly enjoy birding, I have evolved into more of a bird photographer and find that I witness and learn more by watching birds through my lens.
-Combining my teaching skills as a professional educator and my passion for bird photography, I am excited to be a photo tour leader.
+Exploring the USA as an avid birder, I have been to 48 states and many great places in our country.
+I have seen almost 700 species of birds in North America, and now approaching 1,800 worldwide.
+While I truly enjoy birding, I have evolved into more of a bird photographer, realizing that I witness and learn more by watching birds through my lens.

-Along with my own photo tours, I currently work as a Certified Photo Instructor and naturalist with Lindblad Expeditions aboard the National Geographic ships, allowing me the opportunity to travel and guide in places like Alaska, Baja California, and Antarctica.
-You can check out this amazing travel company at www.expeditions.com
+I currently work full-time as a Certified Photo Instructor and naturalist with Lindblad Expeditions aboard the National Geographic ships, allowing me the opportunity to travel and guide in places like Alaska, British Columbia, Pacific Northwest, Baja California, Costa Rica, Panama, Patagonia, Greenland, the Arctic, and Antarctica.
+I also lead my own private small group photo tours.

-I hope my images act as messages from the natural world, encouraging others to get out there and explore, and to celebrate and protect this amazing planet we call home.
+I hope my images act as messages from the natural world, encouraging others to get out there and explore, and to celebrate and protect this amazing home planet.

 See you out there!